MicrosoftDocs/well-architected/well-architected/performance-efficiency/scale-partition.md

 *Use services with autoscaling.* The autoscale feature automatically scales infrastructure to meet demand.
 Use platform as a service (PaaS) offerings with built-in autoscale features.
 The ease of scaling on PaaS is a major advantage.
 For example, scaling out virtual machines requires a separate load balancer, client-request handling, and externally stored state.
 PaaS offerings handle most of these tasks.

 *Constrain autoscaling.* Set automatic scaling limits to minimize over-scaling that could result in unnecessary costs.
 Sometimes you can't set scaling limits.
-In these cases, you should set alerts to notify you when the component has reached the maximum scale limit and when it's over-scaled.
+In these cases, you should set alerts to notify you when the component reaches the maximum scale limit and over-scaled.

 *Understand service scaling boundaries.* When you understand service scaling limits, increments, and restrictions, you can make informed decisions when selecting a service.
 Scaling boundaries determine whether or not your chosen service can handle the expected workload, scale efficiently, and meet the performance requirements of your application.
 Scaling boundaries to consider include: